opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 .. tip:: **To automatically save a scene every given number of minutes:**

-    1. Choose File  →  Preferences  →  General.
+    1. Choose File  →  Preferences...  →  Saving.

     2. Activate the **Save Automatically** option and enter the number of minutes that have to pass between each saving operation.